sisrfeng/coc-wiki/Using-coc-extensions.md

 Use the command `:CocUpdate` or `:CocUpdateSync` to update all extensions to the latest version.

-To upgrade extensitions with shell script, use command like:
+To upgrade extensions with shell script, use command like:

 ``` sh
 vim -c 'CocUpdateSync|q'